-The personal trainer works like a teacher.
+A personal trainer from fit 4 life or similar firms might work the same as a teacher.
 It’s someone to whom you commit to show up and do your best.
 It’s someone who interacts with you before, during, and after the training.
 Even better, it’s someone who does all this in a professional way.

 The “professional way” I just mentioned takes us to the second advantage of having a personal trainer: results.
 If you train and practice all by yourself, it’s harder to measure your progress.
 You might try to read about it, but still, you’ll be an amateur trying to do a professional’s job.

 The personal trainer will do a lot more.
 He will start by setting your goals; it will depend on what you want to achieve (losing weight, improving general fitness, developing muscles, etc.), together with your current physical condition.
 Then he will set a weekly plan, stating what you should do each day.
 Eventually, he will assess with you what has been achieved and adjust the program, if needed.
 You might need to work in a different way – or maybe in a harder way because you have reached your goals, and you’re ready to work harder!